 The type of polymerization mechanism used depends on the type of functional groups attached to the reactants.
 In the biological context, almost all macromolecules are either completely polymeric or are made up of large polymeric chains.

 Classification of Polymers

 Polymers cannot be classified under one category because of their complex structures, different behaviours and vast applications.
-We can, therefore, classify polymers based on the following considerations.
+We can, therefore, classify polymers based on the following norms.

-These are man-made polymers.
+These are human-made polymers.
 Plastic is the most common and widely used synthetic polymer.
 It is used in industries and various dairy products.
-For example, nylon-6, 6, polyether’s etc.
+For example, nylon-6, 6, polyether, etc.

 Also Read: Natural Polymers vs Synthetic Polymers

 Classification of Polymers Based on the Structure of the Monomer Chain

 The structure of polymers containing long and straight chains falls into this category.
 PVC, i.e., polyvinyl chloride, is largely used for making pipes, and an electric cable is an example of a linear polymer.

 When linear chains of a polymer form branches, then such polymers are categorised as branched chain polymers.
 For example, low-density polythene.

 They are composed of bifunctional and trifunctional monomers.
 They have a stronger covalent bond in comparison to other linear polymers.
 Bakelite and melamine are examples of cross-linked polymers.